Your Definitive Guide To Winter Love Island 2023

 Welsh payroll administrator Anna-May Robey is 20 years old and looking for love – at the behest of her mother.
 “I’ve been single for quite a while, my mother is bugging me, she's like, ‘You need to find a boyfriend,’” she told ITVX.
 “I want a boyfriend, I want to find someone who makes me laugh.”
 Anna left the villa on Day 9.

 If his Instagram is anything to go by, 24-year-old Kai Fagan loves four things in a big way: rugby (he played rugby 7s for Jamaica and currently plays for Burnage RFC), food (who doesn’t?), travel (ditto), and his little sister (adorable).
-In the villa he’s looking for the right girl, “I feel like I have quite high expectations.
+In the villa he was looking for the right girl, “I feel like I have quite high expectations.
 I don’t feel I should commit to someone unless I’m absolutely buzzing over them, because it’s not fair on them.”

 26-year-old hair stylist Tanyel Revan is based in North London but lives the true jet-set life.
 Her Instagram is a whistle-stop tour of hot (and haute) destinations, including Dubai, Cyprus, and Paris.
+Despite pursuing Kai and being one of the viewers’ most loved characters, Tanyel left the villa on Day 24.

 “On meeting me, you’d never know I am blind in one eye,” Ron Hall, the 25-year-old financial advisor said ahead of entering the villa.
 “It was the result of a football injury when I was 8; I went in for a header and got kicked in the face.
 It’s not hindered me in any shape or form.”
+Ron coupled up with Lana on the first day in the series and whilst the financial advisor turned his head a fair share of times, he always returned to his first partner.
+The couple made it to the final and placed second in the winter season.

 The TV salesman from Doncaster has never found love.
 “I think this is the show that can help me,” Haris Namani said ahead of entering the villa.
 “It’s the best opportunity for me to find the girl and find the right one.
 I’ve obviously not found the right one myself.”
 The lucky lady will know they are the right one when he takes her home to meet the fam.
 “I’m not going to say I’ve fallen in love until I’ve taken them to meet my mum and dad or sisters and brother,” he explained.